 Is honouring the text such a bad thing?

-Not being able to sleep, I’ve just listened to a fascinating interview with the young British cellist Sheku Kanneh-Mason.
+Not being able to sleep the other night (again), I listened to a fascinating interview with the young British cellist Sheku Kanneh-Mason.
 During it, he was asked about who his influences were.
 He immediately spoke of another British cellist, the late Jacqueline du Pré.
 He then made a comment which resonated: “She made a commitment to every note.”

 That struck me as quite profound.